 Data Protection Policy Statement

-- associated legislation
+- Associated legislation

-- The Data Protection Legislation
+- The legislation

 3. Any breach of the University's policies, procedures or guidance may result in the University being legally liable for the consequences and internal disciplinary action being taken.

 1. All employees and agents processing personal data for and on behalf of the University are responsible for ensuring that any processing of personal data carried out by them complies with the legislation.

 2. All line managers are responsible for ensuring that the processing of personal data carried out in their School/Service Area is compliant with the legislation and that employees reporting to them are aware of their responsibilities under the legislation and have received training.

 3. Governance Services and the Data Protection Officer are responsible for overseeing compliance, developing guidance and providing advice and training to employees.